Share this post:

 Can planning permission be revoked once granted?

-What planning permission do I need for an extension?
+Do I need planning for an extension?

 Which planning authority am I in?

-Refusals usually cite massing/amenity/design/policy conflicts.
-You can appeal to the Planning Inspectorate or redesign and resubmit.
+Yes—appeal to the Planning Inspectorate or redesign and resubmit.
 We can review reasons for refusal and advise a route forward.

-Which documents should I keep for selling?
+What documents should I keep for selling?

 Ready to move your project forward?